Rocky Mountain Rangers: Recent activities

 In 2008 the unit saw the deployment of 12 of its soldiers to Afghanistan, and has since deployed troops in further support of the Canadian effort in Afghanistan.
 2008 also marked the unit's 100th anniversary, making it one of the first reserve units in British Columbia to do so.
-In addition to Afghanistan related deployments, Rocky Mountain Rangers also provided support to the 2010 Winter Olympics.
+In addition to Afghanistan-related deployments, Rocky Mountain Rangers also provided support to the 2010 Winter Olympics.

 In February 2011, 39 Canadian Brigade Group announced that the Rocky Mountain Rangers would be standing up a detachment of company strength in the community of Prince George, forty years after the unit there had been reduced to nil strength.
 The Rocky Mountain Rangers continue successful recruiting efforts in the community, having reached platoon size, "B" Company is approaching company size.
 2016 saw an average of 60 soldiers parading out of Prince George, up from the expected 30 or so in 2013.

+Since 2014, the Rocky Mountain Rangers have deployed members on Operation Reassurance, Operation Unifier, and Operation Impact.
+Members have served with different battalions of Princess Patricia's Canadian Light Infantry during these six-month deployments to Latvia, Ukraine, and shorter deployments to the United Kingdom.

+When Canada was faced with the challenge of the COVID-19 pandemic, members of the regiment assisted the people of Canada by deploying on Operation Laser, the Canadian Forces' operation to assist in the vaccination rollout.
+The pandemic proved a challenging time for the regiment, and the Canadian Forces as a whole, as it had to make rapid changes concerning how it recruited and trained its members.
+Although challenging, the leadership and members of the regiment were able to endure and accomplish its main priority in assisting to protect the people of Canada.

+During the same period, the Rangers regularly deploy members onto Operation Lentus, the Canadian Armed Forces' response to domestic emergencies in British Columbia.
+Members assisted the BC Wildfire Service in fighting the 2023 wildfire season, the worst on record.